 The vision of OSLC is an ability to achieve interoperability in your enterprise making both engineers and IT Administrators successful.

-Why do we need Interoperability?
+Why do engineers need interoperability?

 We need to be careful to avoid burdening interoperability with the needs of exchangeability.
-Exchangeability introduces the needs for semantic preservation, synchronization across repositories, and access governance that is not the core burden of interoperability.
+Exchangeability introduces the need for semantic preservation, synchronization across repositories, and access governance that is not the core burden of interoperability.

-Interoperability to Unburden the Organization
+Interoperability to unburden the organization

 When interoperability is done well, exchangeability is no longer a burden on the organization.
 Teams can access and navigate to assets natively in the tools where they are authored, and no exchange is necessary.

-There was a time where engineers could work on their own and work in a single tool or toolchain.
+There was a time when engineers could work on their own and work in a single tool or toolchain.
 What we observe today is that Engineering is a holistic practice.
 Many engineers of different skills play essential roles in delivering quality products.